bft-smart/library/README.txt

 If <increment> equals 0 the request will be read-only.
 Default <number of operations> equals 1000.

+Important tip #6: always make sure that each client uses a unique ID.
+Otherwise, clients may not be able to complete their operations.

-You can use the './runscripts/runsmart.ba'" script in Windows, and the './runscripts/runsmart.sh' script in Linux.
+You can use the './runscripts/runsmart.bat'" script in Windows, and the './runscripts/runsmart.sh' script in Linux.
 When running the script in Linux it is necessary to set the permissions to execute the script with the command 'chmod +x ./runscripts/runsmart.sh'.

 These scripts can easily be adapted to execute other demos, such as: